Conditions of Service in Scotland

 - Further information or assistance

-Conditions of service are agreed:
+Conditions of service are determined:

 - At national level by the Scottish Negotiating Committee for Teachers (SNCT);